2014 M4A Legislative Work

 LD 1066 – 6/19 the Legislature failed to override the Governor LePage’s veto, there are plans to address this issue again in January.
 Click here to read testimony on “An Act To Increase Access to Health Coverage and Qualify Maine for Federal Funding” from Jessica Maurer, Executive Director of Maine Assoc. of Area Agencies on Aging.
 Find out more at www.CoverMaineNow.com.

 LD 1365 – An Act to Promote New Models of Mobility and Access to Transportation which promotes public private partnerships, focuses attention on connecting community resources and volunteers to serve seniors, and includes a voice for elder advocates on the newly established Maine Public Transit Advisory Council.
+This bill was carried over to the emergency session in 2014, passed the House and Senate and was vetoed by the Governor.
+The legislature did not override the veto.
 Click here to read our testimony in support.

 2011 M4A Legislative Summary

 The Maine Association of Area Agencies on Aging (M4A) had great success this legislative session advocating for new laws that are critically important to Maine seniors and defending against proposed budget cuts that would have been devastating to Maine's low-income seniors.
 Here is a summary of our successes: